MyroStadler/node-mongo-csv-demo-2017/README.md

 # node-mongo-csv-demo-2017

-Import CSV files as downloaded form the police crimes database for Thames Valley.
+Import CSV files as downloaded from the police crimes database.

 Display these in a grid of sectors, each one tenth of a degree.